LeeSherry02/Reflection_Tuning/README.md

 (Feel free to email minglii@umd.edu for any questions or feedback.)

 ## News
-- [2024/05] Our paper has been accepted to the **ACL 2024** findings!
+- [2024/05] Our Selective Reflection-Tuning paper has been accepted to the **ACL 2024** findings!
 - [2024/02] We release the paper of our Selective Reflection-Tuning.
 - [2023/12] We add the complete data of Selective Instruction-Tuning (V2 method) and add the evaluation results.
 - [2023/12] We add the description of Selective Instruction-Tuning (V2 method).
-- [2023/10] The V1 paper is accepted by the [NeurIPS 2023 Workshop on Instruction Tuning and Instruction Following](https://an-instructive-workshop.github.io/)
+- [2023/10] The Reflection-Tuning paper is accepted by the **NeurIPS 2023 Workshop on Instruction Tuning and Instruction Following**.
 - [2023/10] We released the V2 model and pushed models to the Alpaca Eval leaderboard.
 - [2023/10] We released codes for this project.